haskellfoundation/tech-proposals/proposals/accepted/047-standard-library-reform.rst

 ~~~~~~~~~~~~~~~~~

 Finishing `GHC MR !7898`_ is conservatively estimated to take 1 person-month of work from an experienced GHC dev.
-The HF should finance this work if there is no volunteers to ensure it is done as fast as possible, as everything else is far too uncertain until this trial round of splitting and reexports has been completed end to end.
+The HF should finance this work if there are no volunteers to ensure it is done as fast as possible, as everything else is far too uncertain until this trial round of splitting and reexports has been completed end to end.

 **Step 2A** costs
 ~~~~~~~~~~~~~~~~~

 **Step 2A** should be priced out per incremental item, with the hope that specific steps will entice volunteers which care about the functionality behind reshuffled in that step.
-HF may need to pay a coordination roll but hopefully doesn't need to pay for the work being done directly.
+HF may need to play a coordination role but hopefully doesn't need to pay for the work being done directly.
 This should serve as a way to recruit more standard library maintainers going forward, as the fine-grained boundaries between the underlying libraries naturally lend themselves to a division of labor.

 **Step 2B** costs